grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 ##### Request Events #####

 Request events don't fire when we request for these operations to occur, but when the **FileManager's** queue is ready for these operations to occur.
 We'll still have to wait for the asynchronous operations to complete before we can fire our on-complete/fire events.
-These are _excellent for listening to when the filesystem is working_.
+These are _excellent_ for listening to when the filesystem is working..

 * `FileManager.DIRECTORY_REQUESTED` - When a directory is requested in order to perform some operation.
+This occurs because we need some reference to a **DirectoryEntry** but we currently do not have one.
 _returns_ `EntryRequestEvent`

-* `FileManager.DIRECTORY_CHANGE_REQUESTED` - Whenever we attempt to navigate into a directory.
+* `FileManager.DIRECTORY_CHANGE_REQUESTED` - Whenever we attempt to navigate into a directory using `changeDir`.
+_returns_ `EntryRequestEvent`

+* `FileManager.DIRECTORY_MAKE_REQUESTED` - If for some reason we desire to make a diretory which we believe to not yet exist using the `makeDir` function.
 _returns_ `EntryRequestEvent`

 * `FileManager.FILE_REQUESTED` - The **FileEntry** has been asked for.